 The Education system of New Zealand

 New Zealand follows a three-tier model of education which includes Early childhood education followed by primary and secondary schools (high schools) and finally tertiary education at universities and polytechnics.
-Early childhood education is between the age of two to six which is desirable however, not compulsory.
-However, 90% of people in New Zealand prefer to send their kids to the Kindergartens.
+Early childhood education is between the age of two to six which is desirable but not compulsory.
+However, 90% of people in New Zealand prefer to send their kids to Kindergarten.

 Post this, students can either give a supplementary scholarship exam which allows them to study in certain Polytechnics and Private Tertiary Institutes or can pursue a bachelor’s degree directly by applying to universities and colleges.